vladi443/just-the-docs/docs/projects/mini-projects.md

 # Mini Projects

 This tab is dedicated to any small projects I have worked on usually out of interest.
 The projects listed here can be edited, used and shared just like the other ones through their Github Repositories.

+*Note*: not all the projects listed here will have an executable download link.
+Most of the programs here will require manual compilation of the code, instructions for which can be found in the project's README file or under the *Compile Code* tab.

 ---